CentaurusInfra/mizar/docs/guide/arktos_mizar_installation_single.md

 ```

 Once you see above text, your arktos server is now running.
-To verify, you can run ```kubectl get nodes```, you should see a node running with the name starts with "ip" followed by the private ip address of your lab machine.
+To verify, you can open a new terminal and run ```kubectl get nodes```, you should see a node running with the name starts with "ip" followed by the private ip address of your lab machine.

-7. Start Arktos network controller.
+6. Start Arktos network controller.
 From a new terminal window, run:

 ```bash
 ./_output/local/bin/linux/amd64/arktos-network-controller --kubeconfig=/var/run/kubernetes/admin.kubeconfig --kube-apiserver-ip=xxx.xxx.xxx.xxx